box/developer.box.com/guides/authentication/user-types/service-account.md

 own or collaborate on content.
 This is similar to when you first land on your All Files page in a newly provisioned Box account.

-Service Account users can collaborate on content.
-This is done by using the assigned email address to invite them, as you would any other managed user.
-Remember, if you are doing this via the API you will need to use an access token for a user that already has access to the desired content and has the appropriate collaboration permissions to invite collaborators.
-Instead of the email address, use the Service Account’s user ID.
-This value is returned by making a call to the [get current user endpoint][getuser] using an access token for the Service Account.
+To collaborate a Service Account on existing content use the assigned email address to invite them as you would any other user.
+If you are instead adding the collaboration [via the API][collabapi] you will need to use an Access Token for a user that already has access to the content and has the appropriate collaboration permissions to invite collaborators.
+You will also use the Service Account’s user ID, which is returned when making a call to the [get current user endpoint][getuser] using an Access Token for the Service Account.

 <Message type='notice'>

-It is possible to assign a Service Account an email if that is easier to remember when adding collaborations.
+It is possible to assign a Service Account an email alias if that is easier to remember when adding collaborations.

 </Message>

 ## Box View

-A Service Account is also automatically generated when an application when a Limited Access App is created in the Developer Console.
+A Service Account is also automatically generated when a Limited Access App is created in the [Developer Console][dc].
 This Service Account has some additional restrictions that a Service Account associated with a Custom App does not.

-- All content used within the Limited Access App must be uploaded and owned by this Service Account
+- All content used within the Limited Access App must be uploaded and owned by the Service Account
 - The Service Account can not access any other user's information or content
 - The Service Account can not create or otherwise manage any type of new user
 - The Service Account can only access a subset of APIs related to previewing